Soil Projects > ENVASSO

-- Volume I identifies 290 potential indicators relating to 188 key issues for nine threats to soil identified in the Commission's Thematic Strategy for Soil Protection.
+- PDF version, Zip version.
+Volume I identifies 290 potential indicators relating to 188 key issues for nine threats to soil identified in the Commission's Thematic Strategy for Soil Protection.
 These threats are: erosion, organic matter decline, contamination, sealing, compaction, loss of biodiversity, salinisation, landslides and desertification.
 Sixty indicators that address 27 key issues, covering all these threats, were selected on the basis of their thematic relevance, policy relevance and data availability.
 Baseline and threshold values are presented and three priority indicators for each threat are identified.
 Fact sheets describe the priority indicators in more detail.

 - Volume II has two parts and constitutes the most comprehensive study to date of the soil inventory and monitoring activities in the European Union.

-- Volume IIb is a Survey of National Soil Monitoring Networks, containing comprehensive fact sheets listing for each national network, its purpose, the sampling strategy adopted, the analytical methods used and the number of monitoring sites.
+- PDF version, Zip version.
+Volume IIb is a Survey of National Soil Monitoring Networks, containing comprehensive fact sheets listing for each national network, its purpose, the sampling strategy adopted, the analytical methods used and the number of monitoring sites.
 Gaps in the coverage of these existing national networks are identified and the minimum number of new sites that would be needed to provide harmonised coverage at European scale is estimated.

-- Volume III reviews user-needs for soil information and briefly describes existing soil information systems in a selection of Member States.
+- PDF version, Zip version.
+Volume III reviews user-needs for soil information and briefly describes existing soil information systems in a selection of Member States.
 Data models and database designs are also examined and requirements for future processing of soil data are reviewed in the context of developing a Web Soil Service.
 A data model is proposed and a soil database (SoDa) programmed to provide a harmonised basis for capturing new soil data.
 SoDa was tested in a number of ENVASSO Pilot Areas and modified in the light of feedback from the testing process.
 A SoDa user manual is included as an Appendix to Volume III.

 - Volume IV also comprises two parts:

-- Volume VI summarises the results presented in the preceding volumes (I-V) and concludes with a proposed approach to monitoring soil conditions in Europe.
+- PDF version, PDF version.
+Volume VI summarises the results presented in the preceding volumes (I-V) and concludes with a proposed approach to monitoring soil conditions in Europe.
 A framework is proposed and the number of new monitoring sites needed to cover area, as yet not characterised, are estimated.
 The results of the ENVASSO Project (Volumes I-VI) provide a basis for implementing a soil monitoring programme in the near future but they are the scientific opinions of the ENVASSO Consortium, presented here without prejudice, and in no way represent the official position of the European Commission on soil monitoring in Europe.

 |Important legal notice